PARA SITE : SIGNALS…瞬息:

 - With multimedia sculpture ‘Tree of Life’ by Linda Chiu-Han Lai on view.

 When entering the gallery, we are first greeted by Linda Chiu-Han Lai’s multimedia sculpture ‘Tree of Life’ composed of various items including bamboo, electronic gadgets, paper foldings, fabrics and more.
-This piece combines both personal narratives and political ones with its selection of objects ranging from biographical to anti-consumerist.
+This piece combines both personal and political narratives with a selection of objects that could be defined as biographical or anti-consumerist.
 Linda Chiu-Han Lai’s work grows progressively as the exhibition continues, new components being added in each phase with new “fruits” awaiting our discovery.

 Installation view of ‘signals…folds and splits’, Para Site, Hong Kong, 2023.
 Photo: South Ho.